 - (3) Any local authority having jurisdiction to enforce milestone inspection requirements may seek injunctive relief from any court of competent jurisdiction in which the condominium is located against the association to enforce compliance with milestone inspection requirements under s.

 553.899, upon an affidavit of the local authority having jurisdiction specifying the manner in which the condominium does not conform to the requirements of s.
-553.899. - Section 7.
-Paragraph (p) of subsection (4) of section 718.301, Florida Statutes, is amended to read: - 718.301 Transfer of association control; claims of defect by association.- - (4) At the time that unit owners other than the developer elect a majority of the members of the board of administration of an association, the developer shall relinquish control of the association, and the unit owners shall accept control.
-Simultaneously, or for the purposes of paragraph (c) not more than 90 days thereafter, the developer shall deliver to the association, at the developer's expense, all property of the unit owners and of the association which is held or controlled by the developer, including, but not limited to, the following items, if applicable, as to each condominium operated by the association:
+553.899. - Section 8.
+Paragraph (p) of subsection (4) of section 718.301, Florida Statutes, is amended to read: - 718.301 Transfer of association control; claims of defect by association.- - elect a majority of the members of the board of administration of an association, the developer shall relinquish control of the association, and the unit owners shall accept control.

+Simultaneously, or for the purposes of paragraph (c) not more than 90 days thereafter, the developer shall deliver to the association, at the developer's expense, all property of the unit owners and of the association which is held or controlled by the developer, including, but not limited to, the following items, if applicable, as to each condominium operated by the